 The Perfect Gift For The Wildlife Lover In Your Life

 Whale watching is the ultimate combination of adventure, wildlife and spectacle.
-Thanks to Gifting Owl’s fantastic range of gift cards, you and your loved ones can experience some of the world’s largest and most graceful creatures in their natural habitat.
+Thanks to Gifting Owl’s fantastic range of gift vouchers, you and your loved ones can experience some of the world’s largest and most graceful creatures in their natural habitat.
+Whale watching tours are available in popular destinations such as the Gold Coast, Great Barrier Reef, Sydney Harbour, and Darling Harbour, each area offering unique features and opportunities for sightings.

 Whale watching captures the heart of those young and old across the world.
 It can be summarised in three words: relaxation, anticipation and (incredible) photos.
 I know we cheated there but describing the wonder of a humpback whale leaping through the air as just any old photo didn’t feel right.
 Seeing these creatures up-close is mind-blowing.
 The whoosh of air and water, the sheer size of the whale and the moment of wonder you feel in your chest as you gasp.
 These all make for an unforgettable moment.

 One that is so easily re-lived through photos that can only be described as incredible.
 As for relaxation, some experiences will be more relaxing than others.
 At Gifting Owl we offer gift vouchers for a range of experiences that will suit your budget and need for adrenaline.
+Whale watching gift cards or cruise tickets can be easily purchased online, making it simple to secure your spot for a Sydney Harbour expedition or to give as a gift.
 But ultimately, even those adventurous experiences can be relaxing.
 You’re getting the chance to truly forget about the world and experience marine life.
+During the cruise, expert commentary and additional activities make the whale watching cruise feel like a special event, adding to the excitement and anticipation for all ages.

 For nature lovers young and old, what could be more relaxing?
 Anticipation is all about the build-up.
 You’re looking out in the ocean, searching for a glimpse of a tail, burning to see that almighty leap - and then it happens!
 Suddenly, soaring through the sky and you forget everything else but this awesome spectacle.
 The moment passes.
-And sure enough, you’re back to searching and anticipating
+And sure enough, you’re back to searching and anticipating.
+There is a high likelihood of whale sightings during the season, and you may witness thrilling action such as breaching and tail slapping.
+For the best chance of spotting whales, keep your eyes on the horizon.
+In the unlikely event that no whales are sighted during your cruise, most operators offer a free re-sighting cruise or alternative options.

 When Is The Best Time To Go Whale Watching?